MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `B) Implement Cloud Spanner with the leader in North America and read-only replicas in Asia and Europe.`

-**Quick reason:** Implement Cloud Spanner with the leader in North America and read-only replicas in Asia and Europe.

 <details>
 <summary>Full explanation</summary>